GandALFsymposium/2025/index.md

 - Probabilistic Models (Markov Decision processes)
 - Program Analysis and Software Verification
 - Reinforcement Learning
-- Run-time Verification and Testing
+- Runtime Verification, Enforcement and Testing
 - Specification and Verification of Finite and Infinite-state Systems
 - Synthesis

+# Publication

+The proceedings for Gandalf25 have been published as
+[EPTCS 428](https://cgi.cse.unsw.edu.au/~eptcs/content.cgi?GandALF25#EPTCS428.1).
+They may also be accessed as one single pdf [here](https://cgi.cse.unsw.edu.au/~eptcs/Published/GandALF25/Proceedings.pdf)

 # Invited speakers